Ken Wilber: Life and career

-Wilber wrote Sex, Ecology, Spirituality (1995), the first volume of his Kosmos Trilogy.
+Wilber wrote Sex, Ecology, Spirituality (1995), the first volume of his Kosmos Trilogy, presenting his "theory of everything," a four-quadrant grid in which he summarized his reading in psychology and Eastern and Western philosophy up to that time.
 A Brief History of Everything (1996) was the popularised summary of Sex, Ecology, Spirituality in interview format.
 The Eye of Spirit (1997) was a compilation of articles he had written for the journal ReVision on the relationship between science and religion.
 Throughout 1997, he had kept journals of his personal experiences, which were published in 1999 as One Taste, a term for unitary consciousness.
 Over the next two years his publisher, Shambhala Publications, released eight re-edited volumes of his Collected Works.
 In 1999, he finished Integral Psychology and wrote A Theory of Everything (2000).
 In A Theory of Everything Wilber attempts to bridge business, politics, science and spirituality and show how they integrate with theories of developmental psychology, such as Spiral Dynamics.
 His novel, Boomeritis (2002), attempts to expose what he perceives as the egotism of the baby boom generation.
 Frank Visser's Ken Wilber: Thought as Passion (2003), a guide to Wilber's thought, was praised by Edward J. Sullivan and Daryl S. Paulson, with the latter calling it "an outstanding synthesis of Wilber's published works through the evolution of his thoughts over time.
 The book will be of value to any transpersonal humanist or integral philosophy student who does not want to read all of Wilber's works to understand his message."

 In 2012, Wilber joined the advisory board of the International Simultaneous Policy Organization which seeks to end the usual deadlock in tackling global issues through an international simultaneous policy.